-I care about what computations these circuits are performing, and how modulators change these computations.
+I care about what computations these circuits are performing, and how internal states change these computations.

 how do animals communicate?